mitre/microsoft-iis-8.5-server-stig-baseline/README.md

-# Internet Information Server InSpec Profile
+# Example InSpec Profile

+this example shows the implementation of an InSpec profile.